 Credit transfer

-The principal supervisor also approves the transfer of credits into Ladok from courses taken at other institutions and determines the number of credits they are to generate.
-The course credits can be transferred to the doctoral student education from another institution at Lund University or from other universities within or outside Sweden.
-Normally courses at doctoral level are transferred, but the main supervisor can also assess that courses at master's level can be transferred.
-Participation in courses at other institutions is to be agreed in advance by the principal supervisor and the examiner and documented in the individual study plan.
+It is also the examiner (director of studies) who approves the recognition of courses taken outside Lund University in Ladok, and determines how many higher education credits they should correspond to.
+Courses that may be recognised as part of a doctoral student’s research programme may be from another higher education institution within or outside the country.
+Normally, courses at doctoral level are recognised, but the examiner may also decide that courses at Master’s level can be recognised.
+Participation in courses at other institutions must be agreed in advance with the principal supervisor and the examiner and documented in the individual study plan.

 For more information, see: